 7. Fenty Beauty

 I have never been a big makeup person, wearing it mostly on the weekends or for an event and going barefaced during the weekdays-but Fenty Beauty foundation makes my skin look so flawless I have to stop myself from wearing it every day.
+I use Fenty 310, and I have honestly never used a foundation that matches me as well as this shade.
 It dries a bit quickly on your face, so I would recommend a damp beauty blender and blending it in quickly, although if I'm only using a little bit I generally just use my fingers and dab around my face until reaching the desired coverage.
 I also use rose hip oil on my skin beforehand because it is more of a matte coverage and I like to look more dewy.
-I use Fenty 310, and I have honestly never used a foundation that matches me as well as this shade.
 If applied lightly, you can still see my freckles underneath, but my complexion appears a lot smoother and even which is my ideal kind of coverage.
-I will warn you though, that if I use this foundation too often I tend to break out on my cheeks and forehead.
+I will warn you though, that if I use this foundation too often I tend to break out like crazy on my cheeks and forehead.
 However, this tends to happen with most foundations I use, which is why I try not to wear face makeup on weekdays.
+I'd recommend trying a sample first to see if your skin likes the ingredients.

 8. Black Opal